BrahimBadreddine/SQL_Data_Cleaning_Global_Tech_Layoffs/README.md

 ### 🥉 Bronze Layer (Raw Data)
 - Raw source data ingested without modification
 - Preserves original records for traceability and auditing
-- Serves as the immutable source of truth
+- Serves as the single source of truth

 ---